The 2017-2018 internship positions have all been filled. We will post a call for applications for the 2018-2019 program in February.

 Each internship is tied to an existing sustainability-related program at the University (host program), including operational units such Recycling and faculty working groups like the Urban Forest Initiative.
 All internships are paid and interns are expected to work 8-10 hours per week.
 Approximately half of the hours will be spent supporting the work of the host program and the other half will be focused on developing an independent student-led project.

 Energy - Efficiency and Conservation: This intern will assist the University Energy Engineer with the implementation of energy efficiency and conservation projects and will also have the opportunity to assist with data collection and analysis.
 Working in partnership with the University Energy Engineer, Sustainability Coordinator and other stakeholders, this intern will develop an independent project focused on improving efficiency and conservation relative to campus energy use.

-Waste Reduction - Recycling and Reuse: This intern will assist the University Recycling Coordinator with a wide variety of waste reduction initiatives including recycling, reuse and composting.
+Waste Reduction - Recycling and Composting: This intern will assist the University Recycling Coordinator with a wide variety of waste reduction initiatives including recycling, reuse and composting.
 This intern will also have the opportunity to develop outreach efforts including social media accounts, website updates, tabling and print media.
 Working in partnership with the University Recycling Coordinator, Sustainability Coordinator and other stakeholders, this intern will develop an independent project focused on improving waste reduction on campus.